paycenonoli/Dynamic-Website-on-AWS/README.md

 ---
 ![Alt text](screenshot-dynamic-website.png)
-Above, I have successfully deployed a secure, highly available, and fault-tolerant application on a 3-Tier architecture.
+Above, I have successfully deployed a secure, highly available, and fault-tolerant dynamic website on a 3-Tier architecture.